21 CRR-NY 1050.9NY-CRR

 (c) Photography, filming or video recording in any facility or conveyance is permitted except that ancillary equipment such as lights, reflectors or tripods may not be used.
 Members of the press holding valid identification issued by the New York City Police Department are hereby authorized to use necessary ancillary equipment.
 All photographic activity must be conducted in accordance with the provisions of this Part.

-(e) No person shall extend his or her hand, arm, leg, head or other part of his or her person, or extend any item, article or other substance outside of the window or door of a subway car, bus or other conveyance operated by the authority.
+(e) No person shall extend their hand, arm, leg, head or other part of their person, or extend any item, article or other substance outside of the window or door of a subway car, bus or other conveyance operated by the authority.

 (f) No person shall enter or leave a subway car, bus or other conveyance operated by the authority except through the entrances and exits provided for that purpose.